c4spar/cliffy-manual/command/options.md

 server running at localhost:80
 ```

+> Note: There is a difference of defining parameters without an equals sign like
+> `--foo <bar>` and with an equals sign like `--foo=<bar>`.
+>
+> - If the option is defined _without_ an equals sign, the option can be called
+  > with and without an equals sign.
+> - If the option is defined _with_ an equals sign, the option must be called
+  > with an equals sign as well.
+>
+> The difference is, an option with an optional value which is defined with an
+> equals sign can be used before an argument without the value:
+>
+> - `example --allow-env mod.ts`
+> - `example --allow-env=FOO,BAR mod.ts`

 ### Variadic arguments

 The last argument of an option can be variadic.
 To make an argument variadic you
-can append or prepand `...` to the argument name.
+can append or prepend `...` to the argument name.
 For example:

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/mod.ts";